ant-design/ant-design/components/auto-complete/index.en-US.md

 ## FAQ

-### Why text composition system not works well with onSearch in controlled mode?
+### Why doesn't the text composition system work well with onSearch in controlled mode?

 Please use `onChange` to manage control state. `onSearch` is used for searching input which is not same as `onChange`.
-Besides, click on the option also not trigger the `onSearch` event.
+Besides, clicking on the option will not trigger the `onSearch` event.

 Related issue: [#18230](https://github.com/ant-design/ant-design/issues/18230) [#17916](https://github.com/ant-design/ant-design/issues/17916)